sapegin/social-likes-next/Contributing.md

 ## Other notes

 - If you have commit access to repo and want to make big change or not sure about something, make a new branch and open pull request.
-- Don’t commit generated files: compiled from Stylus CSS, minified JavaScript, etc.
+- Don’t commit generated files: compiled from Stylus CSS, transpiled or minified JavaScript, etc.
 - Don’t change version number and changelog.
 - Install [EditorConfig](http://editorconfig.org/) plugin for your code editor.
 - Feel free to [ask me](http://sapegin.me/contacts) anything you need.